Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

 We conclude that the visual assessment of the generated images most often supports the quantitative evaluation by FID, and clearly shows that none of the observed I2I translation methods exhibits stable performance, nor consistently outperforms the others.
 Even though we can not exclude the possibility that individually exploring the hyperparameter space and designing data augmentation schemes for each I2I translation method could lead to its slightly improved performance, we believe that such changes would not affect our main conclusion.

 Performance of CoMIR, the non-I2I (but rather representation learning) modality translation method, is visually evaluated by assessing the similarity of the corresponding learned representations.
-We observe relatively high similarity for all three datasets, while slightly decreasing with increasing modality differentiation exhibited from Zurich to Histological dataset, as also observed in the FID values.
+We observe relatively high similarity for all four datasets, while slightly decreasing with increasing modality differentiation exhibited from Zurich to Histological dataset, as also observed in the FID values.
+Interestingly, despite relatively low intermodal diversity of the Radiological dataset (expressed by low B2A FID in Table~\ref{tab:fid}), the different modality translation methods perform comparably poorly in the task of reducing it further; also here the best result is reached by CoMIR.